tetherless-world/whyis/docs/install.md

 vagrant ssh
 ```

-Once you are in the server, you need to change to the satoru user, go to the satoru app directory, and activate the python virtual environment:
+Once you are in the server, you need to change to the whyis user, go to the whyis app directory, and activate the python virtual environment:

 ```
-sudo su - satoru
+sudo su - whyis
-cd /apps/satoru
+cd /apps/whyis
 source venv/bin/activate
 ```

-### Configure Satoru
+### Configure Whyis

-Satoru is built on the Flask web framework, and most of the Flask authentication options are available to configure in Satoru.
+Whyis is built on the Flask web framework, and most of the Flask authentication options are available to configure in Whyis.
 A configuration script will walk you through the configuration process and make a project directory for you.
 Change the default values as needed.
 The SECRET_KEY and SECURITY_PASSWORD_SALT are randomly generated at runtime, so you shouldn't need to change those.